DrafProject/elmada/README.md

 # Citing Elmada

-If you use Elmada for academic work please cite [this open-access paper][paper] published in Applied Energy in 2021.
+If you use Elmada for academic work please cite [this open-access paper][APEN paper] published in Applied Energy in 2021.

 # License